 6 As an applicant, do I have to go through an intermediary to bring the case to court (e.g. a lawyer, central or local authority, etc.)?
 If not, which procedures apply?

 No, because it is not mandatory for the applicant to be represented or assisted by a lawyer.

 7 Do I have to pay fees to bring a case to court?
 If so, how much are they likely to be?
 If my financial means are insufficient, can I obtain legal aid to cover the costs of the procedure?

-Applications for the determination or modification of a maintenance allowance are subject to a fee of RON 20.
-The incurrence of costs implies assistance or representation by a lawyer, but this is not mandatory.
+Applications for the determination or modification of the maintenance allowance are subject to a fee of RON 20.
+Representation by a lawyer is not mandatory.
 If the party concerned has insufficient income, he or she may request legal aid to cover the lawyer’s fees or other costs of the trial.

 8 What kind of maintenance is likely to be granted by the court?
 How is the amount of maintenance calculated?
 Can the court's decision be revised, if living costs or family circumstances change?
 If yes, how (e.g. by means of an automatic indexation system)?